ZipCPU/sdspi/README.md

   card's SPI interface.
 A software library also exists which can act as a back end when using the [FATFS library](http://elm-chan.org/fsw/ff/00index_e.html).

-For more information, please consult the [specification document](doc/spec.pdf).
+For more information, please consult the [SDSPI user guide](doc/sdspi.pdf).

 ## SDIO